 Courses focus on cold foods, hot foods, baking, nutrition, safety and sanitation, and general restaurant operations.
-Complete the program by taking classes exclusively on weekdays.

 Before you can enroll, you must interview with a Culinary Arts faculty member.